Religion in Romantic England: An Anthology of Primary Sources (2018)

 “Coleridge, Samuel Taylor.”
 In Biographical Dictionary of Christian Theologians.
 Ed.
 Patrick W. Carey and Joseph Lienhard, 130–31.
 Westport: Greenwood, 2000; pbk.
 2002.

 Review of Selected Poems of Edna St. Vincent Millay: An Annotated Edition, edited by Timothy F. Jackson with an introduction by Holly Peppe (New Haven: Yale University Press, 2016).
-Christian Century.
-In press.
+Christian Century (November 23, 2016): 41–42.

 Review essay of Borrowed Imagination: The British Romantic Poets and Their Arabic-Islamic Sources, by Samar Attar (Lanham, MD: Lexington Books, 2014).
-Journal of Romanticism.
-In press.
+Journal of Romanticism 1 (2016): 117–22. *Winner of the Romantic Association Book Review Prize, 2016.

 Review of Islam and Romanticism: Muslim Currents from Goethe to Emerson, by Jeffrey Einboden (London: Oneworld Publications, 2014).
 International Journal of Middle East Studies 48.3 (2016): 605–07.